thinkb4/a-walk-in-graphql/introduction/introduction.md

 So far we've seen the **"what"** (type declarations on SDL form) but nothing about the **"how"**.

 GraphQL doesn't know **how to turn an operation** (query, mutation, subscription) **into data** unless you define those instructions by providing a set of functions or **"resolver map"** matching the same shape of the data specified in your schema.
-This functions cannot be included on the schema, they have to be added separately and it will depend on your server application, the language you'll use to define them, but they all MUST follow the same structure.
+Those functions cannot be included on the schema, they have to be added separately and it will depend on your server application, the language you'll use to define them, but they all MUST follow the same structure.

 The simplest version of a set of resolvers for the previous examples might look like this (in javascript):